konnenhannaford/password-generator/README.md

 * Uppercase
 * Lowercase
 * Special
 * Numbers
-* Created a password to generate when criteria is me
+Created a password to generate when criteria is met

 Repository:
 * Repository has a unique name that follows practice for structure and naming.